-&lt;sup>1 The UWMP Guidebook 2020 is available at: https://water.ca.gov/Programs/Water-Use-And-Efficiency/Urban-Water-Use-Efficiency/Urban-Water-Use-Efficiency/Urban-Water-Use-Efficiency/Urban-Water-Use-Efficiency/Urban-Water-Use-Management-Plans.
+1 The UWMP Guidebook 2020 is available at: https://water.ca.gov/Programs/Water-Use-And-Efficiency/Urban-Water-Use-Efficiency/Urban-Water-Management-Plans.

 A subsequent substantial revision to the UWMP Act was made in 2018 through a pair of bills (i.e., Assembly Bill 1668 and Senate Bill 606), referred to as "Making Water Conservation a California Way of Life" or the "2018 Water Conservation Legislation."
-These changes include, among other things, additional requirements for Water Shortage Contingency Plans (WSCPs), expansion of dry year supply reliability assessments to a five-year drought period, establishment of annual drought risk assessment procedures and reporting, and discussion of new conservation targets referred to as "annual water use objectives," which will require retailers to continue to reduce water use beyond the 2020 SB X7-7 targets.
-The UWMP Act contains numerous other requirements that an UWMP must satisfy.
+These changes include, among other things, additional requirements for Water Shortage Contingency Plan (WSCP), expansion of dry year supply reliability assessments to a five-year drought period, establishment of annual drought risk assessment procedures and reporting, and discussion of new conservation targets referred to as "annual water use objectives," which will require retailers to continue to reduce water use beyond the 2020 SB X7-7 targets.
+The UWMP Act contains numerous other requirements that a UWMP must satisfy.
 Appendix A to this Plan lists each of these requirements and where in the Plan they are addressed.